top of page

 About

-I am a UC Los Angeles Chancellor’s Postdoctoral Fellow in the American Indian Studies Center at the University of California, Los Angeles.
-I am a Chicanx Feminist scholar and my scholarly work is situated at the nexus of critical theories of Indigeneity, settler-colonialism, Indigenous epistemologies and methodologies, Indigenous sovereignty, gender, schooling, border studies, and Latinidad.
-I received my doctorate in 2022 in Ethnic Studies with a graduate specialization in Critical Gender Studies at the University of California, San Diego.
+I am currently serving as a UC Los Angeles Chancellor’s Postdoctoral Fellow within the American Indian Studies Center at the University of California, Los Angeles (UCLA).
+My academic focus lies in the realm of Chicanx Feminist scholarship, and my research endeavors are centered at the confluence of critical theories of Indigeneity, settler-colonialism, Indigenous epistemologies and methodologies, Indigenous sovereignty, gender studies, schooling, border studies, and Latinidad.
+I successfully obtained my doctoral degree in 2022, specializing in Ethnic Studies with a concentration in Critical Gender Studies, from the University of California, San Diego (UCSD).

 bottom of page